jackworthen/availability-group-toolbox/README.md

 - LogBkupJob - Agent job that runs log backups

 Perfect for automating AG onboarding or refreshing secondary replicas!
-It also works great when dealing with TDE encrypted databases.

 ---

 ### `generate_hadr_suspend.sql`